 3rd-2nd century BC: First permanent settlers arrive at the hill of the old citadel of Shymkent.
 Archaeologist found pieces of ceramic handcrafts deep in the ground of the fortress.

-329 BC: Alexander the Great is fighting against the Saka during the Battle of Jaxartes and is crossing as a big leader of the Western and Middle East world – after King Cyrus the Great – the Jaxartes to the north again and is trying to catch escaping warriors of the Saka in the steppe.
+329 BC: Alexander the Great is fighting against the Saka during the Battle of Jaxartes and is crossing as the first big leader of the Western and Middle East world after King Cyrus the Great – the Jaxartes to the north again and is trying to catch escaping warriors of the Saka in the steppe.
 Maybe some Greek warriors passed by nowadays location of Shymkent.
-But not like King Cyrus the Great, Alexander wins the battle against the Saka.
+But not like King Cyrus the Great, Alexander wins this time the battle against the Saka.

 766 AD: The Islam came to Sairam and Shymkent.
-Before was a big community of Nestorian Christians in Sairam.
+Before the arrival of the Arab warriors was a big community of Nestorian Christians in Sairam.
 The manuscript Nasabname is telling about a fight between Arab warrior Iskak-bab and Nestorian patriarch of Sairam, Nakhibar.
 According to this legend the patriarch lost after a three day fight and the region around Shymkent became under Islamic and Arab influence.

 1093 AD: Shymkent is part of the Kara-Khanid Khanate.
 And the famous Sufi and poet Ahmad Yasawi is born in Sairam – today a part of the city Shymkent.